wannabehero/gh-epr/README.md

 ```

 This will follow you through interactive create process
-and your final PR title will be automatically added and emojified.
+and your final PR title and body will be automatically generated and set.